Karcen/Jiacheng-Zheng-Interview-for-HKUSTfor-HSK/README.md

 Welcome to my GitHub repository!
 This space serves as a comprehensive collection of my research projects, coding implementations, and academic work.
-As a researcher in Bioengineering and Chemical Engineering, my work intersects with machine learning, data science, input-output analysis, and global value chain modeling.
+As a researcher in policy related to Economics and data science, my work intersects with machine learning, data science, input-output analysis, and global value chain modeling.

  📌 About Me
 - Current Position: Graduate Student, Shandong University